 These are three essential apps you should have on your smartphone for any treks you may do in Iceland.

-112 Iceland App is the emergency services app for Iceland so if you get into trouble you can call for help pressing the emergency button.
+112 Iceland App is the emergency services app for Iceland so if you get into trouble you can call for help by pressing the emergency button.

 Vedur is the best weather app for Iceland and is run by the Icelandic Meteorological Office.
 This will help you keep track of the weather conditions for your hike.